How to Read A Seed Packet

 Items to note:

 2. Days to Maturity is missing on the seed packet.
-This information is really important because if the days to maturity is higher than the frost free days then you won’t be able to grow this in your garden.
+This information is really important because if the days to maturity is higher than your frost free days then you won’t be able to grow this in your garden.

 If you want to continue learning more about growing from seed, check out our other articles: